alibaba/Trescope/README.md

 # Trescope
 ## Introduction
-Trescope is a comprehensive 3D machine learning development tool devoted to improve developing experience and speed in 3D field, which helps researchers and developers to label, debug, visualize various 3D data
+Trescope is a comprehensive 3D machine learning development tool devoted to improve developing experience and speed in 3D field, which helps researchers and developers to label, debug, visualize various 3D data . see the [documentation]() for details .

 ## Key features